 However, this research with its contribution gives the key to community colleges on how to accomplish its goals by developing the CC lecturers' practices.
 Therefore, this CC can appraise lecturers' teaching practices by using self-assessment based on the lecturers' perceptions and beliefs about their teaching functions which influence lecturers' in their understanding of their roles as lecturers because of building their new knowledge and experiences.
 In addition, the CC lecturers with their beliefs of teaching functions will develop their teaching practices.
 This new vision of the importance of the role of lecturers' beliefs on teaching functions and its influence on teaching practices gives CC administrations and lecturers the light of impertinence role that lecturers can play in improving the effectiveness of teaching.
-Like any educational institution, the effectiveness and success of a CC depend on effective lecturers and their roles in education that are the most important resources, which influence the CC outcomes.
-Thus, community colleges could use both LBTF and LTP instruments in appraising lecturers as a supportive and developmental process designed to ensure that all lecturers have the skills and support they need to carry out their roles effectively.
-It will help to ensure that lecturers can continue to improve their professional practice and develop as lecturers.
+Like any educational institution, the effectiveness and success of a CC depends on effective lecturers and their roles in education that are the most important resources, which influence the CC outcomes.
+Thus, community colleges could use both LBTF and LTP instruments in appraising lecturers as a supportive and developmental process designed to ensure that all lecturers are able to continue to improve their professional practice and to develop as lecturers.

-Other higher institutes in Yemen like universities and colleges may rethink lecturers as an important source in raising their effectiveness by understanding the beliefs and perceptions about their teaching and how these beliefs influence their teaching practices, student s' achievements, and college outcomes.
+Other higher institutes in Yemen like universities and college may rethink lecturers as an important source in raising their effectiveness by understanding the beliefs and perceptions about their teaching and how these beliefs influence their teaching practices, student s' achievements and college outcomes.